Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 Yuhua is Deputy Director of Quality Systems, AE and Compliance Branch at the Medical Devices Cluster, Health Sciences Authority, Singapore.
 With over 15 years of experience in Medical Device Regulations, she oversees adverse events reporting, dealers licensing, compliance programmes, and ISO 13485 and GDPMDS witness audit programmes.
 She played a key role in the IMDRF UDI Working Group, contributing to the "Unique Device Identification System Application Guide" and leads Singapore's UDI implementation.
 She serves as a member of IMDRF Working Groups on Quality Management Systems and Singapore's National Mirror Working Group on ISO/TC 210 Quality Management.

-The session will unpack how AimSG functions as Singapore’s coordinated national deployment backbone for medical AI — reducing fragmentation, accelerating time-to-implementation, enforcing shared interoperability and governance standards, and enabling seamless scale-out across healthcare clusters into real clinical workflows.
-Using AimSG as the central case study, participants will gain a step-by-step understanding of the national onboarding pathway: from positioning and validation of AI solutions, to integration on a common vendor-neutral platform, rigorous clinical evaluation, continuous safety and performance monitoring, and ultimately operationalisation at scale across institutions.
+The session will unpack Synapxe's role as Singapore's national HealthTech agency — the platforms, data foundations, and governance frameworks underpinning AI deployment across the public healthcare system.
+Using AimSG as the central case study, participants will then understand Singapore's coordinated national deployment backbone for medical AI, which reduces fragmentation, accelerates time-to-implementation, and enforces shared interoperability and governance standards.
+The session walks through the national onboarding pathway: from validation of AI solutions, to integration on a common vendor-neutral platform, clinical evaluation, continuous monitoring, and operationalisation at scale across institutions.

-Cher Heng Tan Co-Chair, National AI Medical Imaging Platform (AimSG), Chief Medical Scientist, Centre of AI in Medicine (NTU), and Senior Consultant, Department of Diagnostic Radiology, Tan Tock Seng Hospital
+Cher Heng Tan Senior Consultant, Department of Diagnostic Radiology, Tan Tock Seng Hospital

 A/Professor Cher Heng Tan graduated with MBBS (Singapore) and FRCR (UK).
 He completed his Abdominal Imaging Fellowship at MD Anderson Cancer Center, and thereafter, Executive MBA from Insead.
 He is presently Senior Consultant with the Department of Diagnostic Radiology at Tan Tock Seng Hospital and Chief Operating Officer at Woodlands Hospital.
 He had formerly served as Assistant Chairman Medical Board (Clinical Research and Innovation) and NHG Health’s Chief Research and Innovation Officer.